Rokyuto/KPoP_Quiz/README.md

 # KPoP_Quiz

-This is my own Game, made on Unity for Android :)
+"KPoP Quiz" is a mobile game, made with Unity.